miraclx/qparas/README.md

 # QParas

-Query the [Paras](https://paras.id) API, resolving paginated data and returning full JSON data.
+Query the [Paras](https://paras.id) API, returning unpaginated JSON data.

 See <https://parashq.github.io> for a broader list of queries and their respective parameters.